Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Conclusion

 \section{Conclusion}

-In this paper, we introduce the Topology-guided Hypergraph Transformer Network (\thtn) as an improved model of hypergraph neural networks for node classification.
-While existing hypergraph transformer models mainly rely on semantic feature-based self-attention, they ignore topological information.
-The \thtn \ has addressed this limitation by presenting a structural and spatial encoding module along with a structure-aware self-attention mechanism.
-By considering both semantic and topological information, \thtn\ provides a comprehensive approach to node representation learning.
-Experimental findings underscore \thtn's superior node classification capabilities relative to benchmarks, highlighting its potential to revolutionize hypergraph analytics.
+In this paper, we introduce the Topology-guided Hypergraph Transformer Network (\sathg) as a novel hypergraph neural network model for node classification.
+While existing hypergraph transformer models mainly rely on semantic feature-based attention, they ignore topological information.
+The \sathg \ has addressed this limitation by presenting a structural and spatial encoding module along with a structure-aware attention mechanism.
+By considering both semantic and structural information, \sathg\ provides a comprehensive approach to node representation learning.
+Experimental findings underscore \sathg's superior node classification capabilities relative to benchmarks, highlighting its potential to revolutionize hypergraph analytics.